boystrange/ProgramVerification/src/Chapter/Lists.lagda.md

 According to this definition, `List` by itself is not a type.
 Rather, it is a function that, when applied to an arbitrary type `A`, yields the type of lists with elements of type `A`.
-Notice that the parameter `A` is declared type just after the name of the data type and its scope covers all the constructors of the data type, in which it becomes an implicit argument.
+Notice that the parameter `A` is declared right after the name of the data type and its scope covers all the constructors of the data type, in which it becomes an implicit argument.
 In line with the syntax adopted in many functional languages, we have chosen to write `[]` for the empty list and `x :: xs` for the list with head `x` and tail `xs`.
 We declare `::` as a right associative operator so as to make it easy to write lists by repeated applications of `::`.

 ```
 infixr 5 _::_